Department of Anthropology

 Adaptive value of social relationships, both on a behavioral and a biochemical level, among chimpanzees; effects of maternal stress and behavior on offspring.

-Dr. Murray is a primate behavioral ecologist who studies the adaptive value of social relationships.
-She is currently investigating this in the context of the mother-infant relationship, particularly how maternal stress and behavior influence offspring outcomes.
+Dr. Murray is a primate behavioral ecologist who is currently investigating mother-infant relationships, particularly how maternal stress and behavior influence offspring outcomes.

 Selected Articles and Book Chapters